jackrgm/jackrgm/README.md

 I'm Jack, a computer and robotics engineer from Wales.
 I primarily work as a software engineer while working in a broad range of computing areas on the side.
 I aim to broaden my horizons when it comes to work, but I do particularly love robotics-related projects.

+## Qualifications

 I have a BSc undergraduate degree in Robotics and AI (which includes a standard computer science background) and a MSc postgraduate degree in Advanced Computer Science.

+I have some industry experience working as a software engineer in the defence sector, working in a research & development context and having delivered high-quality code which complies to safety standards and strict specifications.

 ## Skills